mo-mozafarian/buildroadmaps.com/README.md

 # Happy Roadmapping

 👋 This is Mo!
-I made  [BuildRoadmaps.com](http://buildroadmaps.com) as a simple way to visually plan projects, manage workload and create milestone estimates and then export them as PNGs and add them to my project briefs, Google Docs, Sheets, Slides, … .
+I made  [BuildRoadmaps.com](http://buildroadmaps.com) as a simple way to visually plan projects, manage workload and create milestone estimates.
+You can use the interface to create a Roadmap, then save it as a PNG and add it to your project briefs, Google Docs, Google Sheets, Slides and so on.

-Note that the current version doesn’t save your Roadmaps.
-So if you leave the page it gets all reset and you’ll lose your progress.
+Note that the current version does not save your Roadmaps nor your progress.
+So if you leave or refresh the page, it gets all reset and you’ll lose all your progress.

 👀Please use [Github Issues](https://github.com/mo-mozafarian/buildroadmaps.com/issues) for comments, feedback, issues and feature requests.